kettanaito/sentinel-dom/README.md

 Please see the [Options documentation](./docs/02-options.md) for all the features and how to use them.

 ## Contribution
 Feel free to submit an issue or a pull request to make this library even better.
+Make sure to read the [Contribution guide](./CONTRIBUTING.md) to ensure unified workflow and quality of the repository.
 Thank you!